Recent incidents

 Tax debts, even one dong is a violation

 Lawyer Nguyễn Quốc Toản, director of IAM Law Firm in Ho Chi Minh City, affirmed that tax debts, even just one dong, are a violation of the law.
 Individuals and businesses related to overdue tax debts must be treated equally according to legal regulations.
 Taxes do not distinguish between rich and poor; there is no such thing as owing little or owing much, only overdue debts, which means a violation.
-Lawyer Toản cited the story of an American man who, due to a house tax of 500 dollars that he paid but forgot about the accumulated interest of 8.41 dollars during the payment review period, ended up having his house worth 60,000 dollars seized three years later.
-Lawyer Toản emphasized that owing more than 8 dollars can also lead to asset seizure.
+Lawyer Toản cited the story of an American man who, due to a house tax of 500 dollars that he had paid but forgot about the accumulated interest of 8.41 dollars during the payment review period, ended up having his house worth 60,000 dollars seized three years later.
+Lawyer Toản emphasized that owing more than 8 dollars could also lead to asset seizure.

 Who is responsible for the delay in tax refunds?

 In the context of the tax sector tightening and the handling of tax debts, many businesses believe that the tax authority should also be held accountable for delays in tax refunds.
-Recently, the Vietnam Rubber Investment Limited Liability Company reported that it has been delayed in tax refunds for nearly 2 years, amounting to nearly 70 billion VND.
+Recently, the Vietnam Rubber Investment Limited Company reported that it has been delayed in tax refunds for nearly 2 years, amounting to nearly 70 billion VND.
 In fact, the delayed tax refund amount is currently larger than the company’s charter capital, forcing the business to temporarily cease operations due to lack of capital for circulation.
 The company representative stated that although facing many difficulties, the business cannot dissolve because if it dissolves, the procedures to receive tax refunds later will become increasingly difficult.
-Being temporarily held for tens of billions of VND in value-added tax has caused the business to lose financial resources, making it unable to fulfill export orders and continuously lose customers.
+Being temporarily held for tens of billions of VND in value-added tax has caused the business to lose financial resources, unable to fulfill export orders, and continuously lose customers.